 The Japanese encephalitis virus (JEV), like Dengue-Virus, Yellow fever virus or West Nile fever virus, belongs to the family of Flaviviruses.
 The genome consists of a single-stranded plus-strand RNA with a size of 11 kb (kilobases).
 The RNA encodes for 3 structural proteins (capsid-, membrane- and envelope protein) and 7 non-structural proteins (enzymes).
 The virus can be found in Japan, but also in all temperate and tropical zones of south-east Asiawhere 30.000 to 50.000 human cases are reported each year.
 Main focuses are rural regions with rice production and pig-breeding, but there are also infections in urban regions of developed Asian countries.
 Like most arboviruses, Japanese encephalitis is spread by infected mosquitoes.
 However, a direct transmission between humans is not possible.
 Domestic animals like horses, pigs and dogs can be infected by the virus, too.
-More than 95 per cent of human infections proceed without any clinical symptoms, 5 per cent of the cases develop encephalitis (very often with late neurological sequelae).
-0, 5 per cent of these cases end fatal.
+More than 95% of human infections proceed without any clinical symptoms, 5% of the cases develop encephalitis (very often with late neurological sequelae) and 0, 5 per cent of these cases end fatal.

 So far, Japanese encephalitis virus is still exotic to Germany even though vector competent mosquitoes are present.

 The NRL can perform molecular-biological (qRT-PCR) and serological tests (ELISA and VNT) within the scope of free testing or for the clarification of possible differential diagnoses.